Easy Vegan Pumpkin Pie

-This easy Vegan Pumpkin Pie recipe is what you want to display on your holiday dessert table!
-Eggless pumpkin pie recipes are cholesterol free because they’re made without dairy and eggs.
-See post tips for making a gluten free pumpkin pie recipe.
-Make this best vegan pumpkin pie for the holidays or any time of the year!
+This Easy Vegan Pumpkin Pie recipe is what you want to display on your holiday dessert table!
+Eggless pumpkin pie recipes are cholesterol-free because they’re made without dairy and eggs.
+See post tips for making a gluten-free pumpkin pie recipe.
+Make this best vegan pumpkin pie for the holidays or any time of the year.

 Does it seem impossible to make a pumpkin pie recipe vegan?
-I mean, that would mean pumpkin pie with no eggs!
-No dairy!
+I mean, that would mean pumpkin pie with no eggs.
+No dairy.
 How could it be good without those two critical ingredients?

 How to Make Vegan Pumpkin Pie

-For example, the pie will bake for over an hour and then it will need time after baking to cool off.
+For example, the pie will bake for over an hour, and then it will need time after baking to cool off.
 So, your active time in preparation and touching the recipe is more like 20 minutes.
 That’s not too bad.

+This recipe begins with an incredibly flaky vegan pie crust.
 The short answer is this — many commercial pie crust recipes include lard.
-Therefore, you should plan to make your own homemade pie crust, but it’s well worth the effort!
+Therefore, you should plan to make your own homemade pie crust, but it’s well worth the effort.

 Step One: Make the Pie Crust

-Step Two: Dairy Free Pumpkin Pie Filling
+Step Two: Dairy-Free Pumpkin Pie Filling

 Pour the pumpkin pie custard into the prepared pie crust and use a spatula to smooth out the top.